 The central nervous system (CNS) consists of the brain and spinal cord.
 Cerebrospinal fluid (CSF) is a clear, colorless liquid that surrounds and protects the CNS.
 It bathes the brain and spine in nutrients and eliminates waste products.
 It also cushions them to help prevent injury in the event of trauma.

-When a person exhibits symptoms of CNS inflammation or infection, a CSF culture may be ordered.
+A CSF culture may be ordered when a person exhibits symptoms of CNS inflammation or infection.
 It can help diagnose the illness and determine the appropriate treatment.

 A CSF culture is used to detect infectious organisms in the CSF.
 The CNS is vulnerable to infection by bacteria, viruses, and fungi.